ICPI/GIS/README.md

 Where can I find shapefile datasets?

-* Currently shapefile data can only be found on PEPFAR's [ArcGIS Online database](link).
-Please note that you will need the approriate permissions to access this site.
-If you would like access, or want to request a OU specific administrative dataset, please contact the GIS cluster.
+* Reference shapefiles can be found on PEPFAR's [ArcGIS Online database](http://www.arcgis.com/home/group.html?id=03fd0317a7b54d6b9a52139ab3b51702#overview).
+There are two way to access these data.
+1) Esri organizational account holders (e.g. through USAID or CDC) can request to join the PEPFAR AGOL Group.
+2) PEPFAR GIS users may also request administrative unit boundaries that include DATIM uid in the attribute table directly from the GIS Cluster.

 Where can I find health facility coordinates?